 We ride as the lone passengers now, in the back seat of a taxi, as the driver navigates up a muddy mountain road, negotiating deep ruts and sharp rocks.
 As we climb the jungle-lined road, I wonder if our driver is even taking us to the town we expect.
 Ahh…I see a cross towering atop a mountain – the landmark of the Village of Amedzofe.
 We hear that the Germans are responsible for erecting that cross in the 1800’s, as well as building Presbyterian Chapels and schools in the area that still stand strong.

 Most greetings begin with the phrase, “You’re welcome.”

 “Thank you,” we respond.

 Solomon explains that he is trained as a greeter and guide.
 The twenty-three year old man has charming manners, and walks us to the “Akofa Guest House.”
-Sweat pours off of us in this tropical rain forest, despite being the highest settlement in all of Ghana.
-(2600 feet) This mountain paradise pays off with views of an enormous valley below, dotted with an occasional village that squeezes in between the smaller mountains and dense forest.
+Sweat pours from us in this tropical rain forest, despite being the highest settlement in all of Ghana (2600 feet).
+This mountain paradise pays off with views of an enormous valley below, dotted with an occasional village that squeezes in between the smaller mountains and dense forest.

 Solomon helps us book two nights in the guest house, ($13US nightly) with basic accommodations.
 We have a ceiling fan, and good thing we brought our own toilet paper.
 We love it, especially the front porch where we can look out over the massive countryside below.